chinese auction tickets, penny social tickets, penny sale tickets

 What kind of items?

-Chinese auction, penny social or penny sale items can run the gamut from inexpensive, trinket-type things all the way up to items worth hundreds or even thousands of dollars.
-Tickets might be priced at 25 for $2.50 or $5 for the first type of auction, and priced as high as 25 for $50 or $100 at a high-end event.
+Chinese auction, penny social, tricky tray or penny sale items can run the gamut from inexpensive, trinket-type things all the way up to items worth hundreds or even thousands of dollars.
+Tickets might be priced at 25 for $2.50 or $5 for the first type of auction, and priced as high as 25 for $50, $100 or more at a high-end event.
 That's a far cry from years ago when, in New England at least, tickets were sold for a penny each.
 (Hence the name penny sale or penny social.)

 What you'll charge for tickets at your event depends on the size and type of crowd your auction will attract, and on the value of items being auctioned.
 In either case, the more items the better.
 And those are donated items, of course!